CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ### I. Integrating the simulator with the main repository

-Previous year the simulator was decoupled from the main repository and was being developed as a independent repository.
+Previous year the simulator was decoupled from the main repository and was being developed as an independent repository.
 This year the simulator is being integrated with the main repository as git submodule.
 With this a static build of the vue simulator will be served from the main repository and users will be able to use the simulator from [circuitverse.org](https://circuitverse.org) website.

-Also I added the proxy in the simulator dev server so when the project is being developed using `vite dev` developers can use the api endpoints from the main repository hosted locally or remotely.
+Also, I added the proxy in the simulator dev server so when the project is being developed using `vite dev` developers can use the api endpoints from the main repository hosted locally or remotely.

 ### II.
 Creation of new API endpoints in `api/v1` format for simulator

 As our target is to be able to operate the simulator independently without any dependency on the main repository, new api endpoints were created for the simulator. this included creation of the following api endpoints:

-- `GET /api/v1/projects/:id/check_edit_access` - To check if the signed in user has edit access to the project
+- `GET /api/v1/projects/:id/check_edit_access` - To check if the signed-in user has edit access to the project
 - `GET /api/v1/projects/:id/circuit_data` - Return the circuit data as a json object if user has view access to the project
 - `PATCH /api/v1/projects/update_circuit` - Update the circuit data of the project if user has edit access to the project
 - `POST /api/v1/projects` - To create a new project with circuit data
-- `POST /api/v1/simulator/post_issue` - To post an issue to slack channel using slack hooks
+- `POST /api/v1/simulator/post_issue` - To post an issue to Slack channel using Slack hooks
 - `POST /api/v1/simulator/verilogcv` - To convert the verilog code to circuitverse simulator compatible json object

 ### III.
 Implementation of JWT for the [circuitverse.org](https://circuitverse.org) website & the vue simulator